adwitiyashukla/stockrank/README.md

 No API keys needed, everything comes from public sources. `make run-fast` uses a reduced config that finishes in about two minutes, and `make control` runs the two synthetic control experiments with no network at all.

-I built and ran all of this on a laptop with **8 GB of RAM and no GPU**.
+I built and ran all of this on a laptop with 8 GB of RAM and no GPU.
 The full pipeline takes 9.2 minutes with the data cached.
 The sequence models read from one 146 MB feature tensor instead of materialising every training window separately, which is the thing that keeps a GRU trainable on a machine like mine.

 ## What is in the repo